Atif0604/hacktoberfest/README.md

 # Hacktoberfest 2020
-Hacktoberfest 2020 website for KIIT FOSS/OSH community.
+This website is for Hacktoberfest 2020 which is owned by KIIT FOSS/OSH community.

 ## License